What is a deed?

 Transfer on Death Deed (TODD)

 The instrument must be recorded and must otherwise comply with the usual legal formalities of a deed.
 A TODD cannot be revoked by a last will and testament but can be revoked by a recorded revocation.
 In fact, a TODD is revocable (by statute) even if the instrument states otherwise.
-Also, "If a transferor during the transferor's lifetime conveys to any person all of the transferor's interest in real property that is the subject of a transfer on death deed, the transfer on death deed is void as to that interest in real property" (sec.
-114.102).
+Also, if the grantor sells the property by means of a recorded transfer subsequent to executing a TODD, then the TODD is automatically revoked: “If a transferor during the transferor’s lifetime conveys to any person all of the transferor’s interest in real property that is the subject of a transfer on death deed, the transfer on death deed is void as to that interest in real property” (§114.102).

-Can a living trust be a "person" for purposes of being a beneficiary of a TODD?
-Yes, since in this context the term person has the meaning assigned by Tex.
-Gov. Code sec.
-31.005.
+Can a living trust be a “person” for purposes of being a beneficiary of a TODD?
+Yes, since in this context the term person has the meaning assigned by Government Code Section 31.005.
 In most situations, however, it would make more sense just to convey the property into the living trust contemporaneously, without waiting for the death of the grantor.

 For those attempting to do some basic estate planning, it is possible to combine joint ownership with a TODD, so that (for example) parents now have an inexpensive alternative method to pass real property to a child upon the death of the last parent.